AthenZ/athenz/ui/docs/zms-api.md

 ```
 obj = {
-	"name": "<DomainName>" // name of the domain to be retrieved
+	"name": "<DomainName>", // name of the domain to be retrieved
+	"signatureP1363Format": "<Bool>", // (optional) true if signature must be in P1363 format instead of ASN.1 DER
+	"matchingTag": "<String>" // (optional) Retrieved from the previous request, this timestamp specifies to the server to return if the domain was modified since this time
 };
 ```
 *Types:* [`DomainName <String>`](#domainname-string)